LabPy/lantz/docs/guides/ui-driver.rst

     import sys

-    # Import lantz.ui register an import hook that will replace calls to Qt by PyQt4 or PySide ...
+    # Import Qt related from lantz so it worsk with PyQt4 or PySide ...
-    import lantz.ui

-    # and here we just use Qt and will work with both bindings!
-    from Qt.QtGui import QApplication, QWidget
-    from Qt.uic import loadUi
+    from lantz.utils.qt import QtGui

     # From lantz we import the driver ...
     from lantz.drivers.examples.fungen import LantzSignalGeneratorTCP